 On this website, we always take the name used on the road signs as gospel.
 All of the branded facilities will give each of their branches a name, and this is rarely the same as the official services name.

 Where the road signs don't give an official name, we decide for ourselves by looking at all the branch names, and choosing the most appropriate.

 You're missing a service area!

 If we listed everything we'd be enormous!
 We currently list all motorway services in the UK and Ireland, and have included a number of other services which we have deemed to be particularly interesting or important.

-Only services which have official services signs are included in the A-roads section, as this implies that they provide a certain standard of facilities.
-Only the most important a-roads are covered on this site as I don't have the time to add any more.
+Only services which have official 'services' signs are included in the a-roads section, as this implies that they provide a certain standard of facilities.

 Can I use your information in my project?